Notalib/workshop-containerisation/README.md

   - On Linux its suggested to use containerd as Container Engine (Preferences → Container Engine).
   - See [official guide](https://docs.rancherdesktop.io/getting-started/installation) if unsure how to install on your platform.
   - After installing Rancher Desktop, make sure `~/.rd/bin` is on your PATH!
 - Ensure you have a working `docker` command in your terminal.
-Test that `docker --version` and `docker ps` does not print any errors.
+Test that `docker --version` and `docker ps` exits cleanly.

 ### IDE support

+⚠️ Highly recommend you have basic IDE support setup for the exercises ⚠️

 #### VS Code extensions
 - Docker + Docker DX by Docker.io [link](https://marketplace.visualstudio.com/items?itemName=docker.docker)